ghosteau/overlord-discord-bot/README.md

 > **Note**: Due to file size limitations, the Overlord-T pre-trained model could not be uploaded to GitHub.
 You can access it directly via Hugging Face using the link below:

-[**Hugging Face link for Overlord-T Model**](https://huggingface.co/ghosteau/OverlordT/tree/main)
+[**Hugging Face link for Overlord-T Model**](https://huggingface.co/ghosteau/OverlordT/tree/main) *It is trained on the BERT pre-trained transformer architecture*

 ---